 Open communication between parents and staff is very important.
-To facilitate ongoing communication, families will receive a folder for their child on the first day of school.
-This plastic, two-pocket folder should be carried back and forth each day.
+Daily communication is facilitated through the Tadpoles app and a plastic communication folder.
+Teachers will maintain ongoing communication with families through pictures, texts, and weekly newsletters.
+The plastic, two-pocket folder should be carried back and forth each day.
 It is to be checked daily by both staff and parents; checking this folder with your child sets up a natural time to discuss the day's events.
 Additionally, please check your email on a regular basis for general updates.